 How to Seek the Right Help at the Right Time

 Financial stability, health, age, relationships, etc. do not matter to a person who has decided to take his/her life even if you are 81 or older.

-It does not only take the life of just one person who commits it but also has its lasting consequences for the grieving family.
+It does not only take the life of just one person who commits it but also has lasting consequences for the grieving family.

 In the US, nearly 30 thousand people commit suicide each year.
-It might sound bizarre, but many of these people are life insurance policyholders.
+It might sound bizarre, but many of these people are whole life insurance policyholders.

 People who suffered the loss of their loved one have to go through a tough time if the insurer denies their claims.

 In some conditions, even if you pay your life insurance, your family may still be denied the claims or the benefits.

-For instance, a life insurance policy only covers suicidal death; if it is purchased two to three years before the policyholder dies.
+For instance, a life insurance policy only covers suicidal death; if it is purchased two to three years before the insured dies.
 In case the policyholder dies during this waiting period, the suicide contestability and clause of insurance policy expire.

-That means you can only reap the benefits of both suicide and burial life insurance if you know when your insurance policy covers suicide and how can you seek the help to keep you covered.
+That means you can only reap the benefits of both suicide and burial life insurance if you know when your insurance policy covers suicide and how can you seek help to keep you covered.

-When Does a Life Insurance Policy Cover Suicide?
+When Does Life Insurance Cover Suicide

-Generally, a life insurance policy covers suicide after its contestability provision and suicide clause expire.
-Once these suicidal clauses are ineffective to a life insurance policy, which is usually two to three years after you purchase the policy, it typically covers suicidal deaths.
+Once these new suicide clauses are ineffective to a life insurance policy, which is usually two to three years after you purchase the policy, it typically covers suicidal deaths.

 It is worth noting that the contestability clause is extended for the two years of the insurance policy for a reason.
 It allows the insurer to deny or contest the claim for many reasons.

 For instance, it gives plenty of time to the insurer to investigate the cause of death if he/she believes that suicide is committed during the waiting period.

 However, once this contestability period is over, the incontestability clause comes into play.
 It means the insurers are no longer able to contest your claim except in some serious situations that may include fraud or misrepresentation of policy application.